BLAZE1960/BLAZE1960/README.md

 - 👀 I’m interested in programming.
 - i use arch btw :)))
 - Learning C/C++
-- Wan't to make a minecraft-like game but very optimized :D
+- Want to make a minecraft-like game but very optimized :D

 <!---